-- 1.22 The Local Planning Authority (LPA) for Cottenham is South Cambridgeshire District Council (SCDC)^{G10}. - 1.23 The area of the plan was designated by SCDC, following public consultation, on 17th November 2015. - 1.24 This document has been prepared as the Submission Plan^{G14} so residents and others can comment and suggest revisions in a consultation and examination to be arranged by South Cambridgeshire District Council^{G10} as the Local Planning Authority^{G1}.
+- 1.22 The Local Planning Authority (LPA) for Cottenham is South Cambridgeshire District Council (SCDC)^{G10}. - 1.23 The area of the plan was designated by SCDC, following public consultation, on 17th November 2015. - 1.24 This document is the Made version of the Neighbourhood Development Plan^{B31} following consultation, independent examination and a majority at a referendum within the Neighbourhood Area on 6th May 2021.
+The referendum was arranged by South Cambridgeshire District Council^{G10} as the Local Planning Authority^{G1} and the results were For: 1889 votes and Against: 255 votes.

-- 1.25 Nine main layers of evidence gathering have been applied: - a) Initially, over several public events in mid-2015, the Working Party invited residents to rank in order of importance a simple set of nine "development principles"
+- 1.25 Nine main layers of evidence gathering have been applied: - a) A survey, known as the "Vision Plan Survey" received 217 responses in 2014. - b) Subsequently, over several public events in mid-2015, the Working Party invited residents to rank in order of importance a simple set of nine "development principles":